Fix-22/Arduino-led/README.md

 # Arduino-led
-A program that makes leds blinks.
+A program that makes leds blink.